peterhry/peterhrynkow.com/_drafts/component-api.md

 #### Composition

-The solutions that exist for managing composition, delegate varying degrees of control to the consumer.
+The solutions that exist for managing composition offer the consumer varying degrees of control over the children being rendered.

 This thread from Brad Frost highlights some of the trade offs.